After the tenth plague, the

 It seems a group of leading medical people have published data that indicates that Seder participants should NOT partake of both chopped liver and charoses.
 It is indicated that this combination can lead to Charoses of the Liver.

 A blind man is sitting on a park bench.
 A Rabbi sits down next to him.
 The Rabbi is chomping on a piece of matzoh.
 Taking pity on the blind man, he breaks off a piece and gives it to the blind man.
 Several minutes later, the blind man turns, taps the Rabbi on the shoulder and asks, "Who wrote this?!!"

-G-d: And remember Moses, in the laws of
+G-d: And remember Moses, in

-This is a little known tale of how G-d came to give the Jews
+This is a little known tale of how G-d came to

-the Ten Commandments.
+give the Jews the Ten Commandments.

 So then G-d went to the Assyrians and asked them if they would like a commandment.
 They also asked, "What's a commandment?"
 "Well," said G-d, "It's like, THOU SHALT NOT STEAL."
 The Assyrians immediately replied, "No way.
 That would ruin our economy."

 So finally G-d went to the Jews and asked them if they wanted a commandment.
 They asked, "How much?"
 G-d said, "They're free."